FransFaase/ModbusServer/README.md

 data is written to the `modbusWriteDataQueue` data queue and, if in case the transmit buffer is full, starts polling until is is available, and writes the data to the transmit buffer.

+There are three tasks (identified with `taskid_monitor`, `taskid_received_off`, and `taskid_transmitted_off`) for a monitor that sets two Booleans depending on whether data has been received or transmitted, stay on for a short period and are used for enabling the RGB led from Core 0.